scala/scala3/docs/docs/reference/experimental/erased-defs-spec.md

 ## Rules

 1. `erased` is a soft modifier.
 It can appear:
-   * At the start of a parameter block of a method, function or class
+   * At the start of a parameter block of a method or class
+   * In front of a function type or function literal
    * In a method definition
    * In a `val` definition (but not `lazy val` or `var`)
    * In a `class` or `trait` definition